 Trying to get his act together, a con artist gets a job in a credit card company.
 He falls in love with a fellow employee, he steals a couple of cards, everything is going great.
 But soon, ...
 See full summary »

 Eddie is a New York limo driver and a fanatical follower of the New York Knicks professional basketball team.
 The team is struggling with a mediocre record when, in mid-season, "Wild Bill" ...
 See full summary »

-Antoine and Kenny Tyler are NCAA college basketball players, and Antoine is the star.
-Suddenly Antoine dies of heart attack and Kenny has to fill his shoes as leader of team.
+Antoine and Kenny Tyler are NCAA college basketball players, and Antoine is the star of the team.
+Suddenly Antoine dies of a heart attack and Kenny has to fill his shoes as leader of the team.
 Some time later, Antoine returns as a ghost and helps Kenny in game and in life, but Kenny changes in the process and doesn't quite like it.
-Written by

 Shawn Wayans was considered for the role of Antoine Tyler.
 If he would have gotten the part, he would have portrayed his real life brother, Marlon.
 See more »